Back to: SQL Server Tutorial For Beginners and Professionals

 Scalar Valued Function in SQL Server with Examples

-A function in SQL Server is a subprogram which is used to perform an action such as complex calculation and returns the result of the action as a value.
+A function in SQL Server is a subprogram that is used to perform an action such as complex calculation and returns the result of the action as a value.
 There are two types of functions in SQL Server, such as

 - System Defined Function

 - User-Defined Function

 Some functions may not take any parameters, for example, SELECT GETDATE()

 So we can say that a function can have a parameter that is optional but a function should always return a value that is mandatory.

 Types of User-Defined Function:

 In SQL Server, we can create three types of User-Defined Functions, such as

-In this article, we are going to discuss the SQL Server Scalar Function in details, the rest two user-defined functions are going to be discussed in our upcoming articles.
+In this article, we are going to discuss SQL Server Scalar Function in detail, the rest two user-defined functions are going to be discussed in next articles.

 SQL Server Scalar Valued Functions

-The functions which return only a single value (scalar value) from the table is known as scalar value function.
-Scalar value functions may or may not have parameters which are optional, but always return a single (scalar) value which is mandatory.
+The function which returns only a single value (scalar value) from the table is known as the scalar value function.
+Scalar value functions may or may not have parameters that are optional, but always return a single (scalar) value which is mandatory.
 The returned value which is return by the SQL Server Scalar Function can be of any data type, except text, ntext, image, cursor, and timestamp.
 Following is the syntax to create a User-Defined Scalar Value Function in SQL Server.

 When calling a scalar user-defined function we must specify the two-part name i.e. owner name and function name.
 The dbo stands for the database owner name.
 We can also invoke a scalar function in SQL Server using the complete three-part name i.e. database name.
 Owner name and function name.